TradeX

 The Design Decision

 TradeX anchors on a single AI-selected focus chart with a portfolio-relevant watchlist.
-The primary chart is not the S&P 500 by default — it surfaces whatever position the system has identified as highest monitoring priority at that moment.
+This provides Cognitively Ergonomic Expert Density — surfacing the highest monitoring priority at that moment rather than overwhelming with raw breadth.
 Context-first, market-second.

 Portfolio Management — From AUM to Position Clarity